-Pennsylvania State Senator Arrested On Charges Of Possessing Child Porn
+Pennsylvania State Senator Resigns After Arrest On Child Porn Charges

 Updated 1:35 p.m.
 ET